 Structural Repetition Detector - multi-scale quantitative mapping of molecular complexes through microscopy

-Technologies: CARE, Nuclear-Pores as references and SReD
+Technologies: Nuclear-Pores as references and SReD

 Preprint published in bioRxiv, September 2024